 Massage together thoroughly by hand.

-A thin rubber glove properly fitted for your hand size can make this step easier.
+Using thin rubber gloves will make this step easier.

 Divide the mixture into 10 portions (about 30 g each) and roll each into a ball by hand.
 Wrap in plastic wrap and let chill in the refrigerator for about 30 min.